WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 ### Traversals

 A **traversal** is the optic you want when there may be **many** focuses.
-Think “all elements in a list”, “all leaves in a tree”, or “all `Some` values inside nested options”.
+Think "all elements in a list", "all leaves in a tree", or "all `Some` values inside nested options".

-Traversals generalize the idea of “map, but through a structure you don’t want to manually recurse through”.
+Traversals generalize the idea of "map, but through a structure you don’t want to manually recurse through".
 Instead of focusing on exactly one part (lens) or maybe one part (prism), a traversal focuses on **zero or more** parts.

-The core operation is “apply an effectful transformation to every focus and rebuild the whole”.
+The core operation is "apply an effectful transformation to every focus and rebuild the whole".
 In functional programming this is often expressed using an *applicative* functor; conceptually:

 $$